Upcoming at FBTS: Hummingbirds Love Cute Cupheas

 Most Cupheas are native to Mexico, Central America, South America and the Caribbean.
 In the U.S. they grow in USDA Cold Hardiness Zones 8 to 11, with most species agreeable to Zones 9 to 10.
 Horticultural Cupheas range from sprawling, low-growing groundcovers to bushes up to 6 feet tall.
 However, most are petite to mid-height species.

-Cupheas generally are heat and drought tolerant.
-However, they have short tap roots and flourish with regular moisture, so it's a good idea to provide average watering if little rainfall is available.
+Flowers by the Sea grows many kinds of Cupheas that are heat and drought tolerant.
+However, Cupheas have short tap roots and flourish with regular moisture, so it's a good idea to provide average watering if little rainfall is available.
 Although known as sun-loving plants, many appreciate a bit of shade where summers are hot and dry.

 Irish physician and botanist Patrick Browne (1720-1790) was the first naturalist to collect Cuphea specimens.
 He found them in Jamaica and described them in his 1756 book Civil and Natural History of Jamaica.
 However, Cupheas didn't become popular horticultural species until recent decades.

 Botanists estimate there are about 260 species in the Cuphea genus.
-Here are nine that will be featured in our catalog come spring.
+Here are favorites featured in our catalog.

 Cupheas with Faces